jacebenson/cedar/docs/versioned_docs/version-2.0/auth/supertokens.md

 <img width="463" height="696" alt="SuperTokens default UI" src="https://user-images.githubusercontent.com/30793/215893664-d367eb3d-566e-4541-a01a-5772d95cc9c7.png" />

-After you sign up, you should be redirected back to your Redwood app, and you should see `{"isAuthenticated":true}` on the page.
+After you sign up, you should be redirected back to your Cedar app, and you should see `{"isAuthenticated":true}` on the page.

 ## Troubleshooting